 Traumatic brain injuries can be caused by force, bumps, severe shaking, and penetrations.
-If you suffered a traumatic brain injury in an accident caused by another person or entity, you should discuss your situation with Van Sant Law.
+If you suffered a traumatic brain injury in an accident caused by another person or entity, you should discuss your situation with a brain and spine injury lawyer at Van Sant Law.
 We may be able to help you.
 Our Atlanta brain injury lawyers represent victims throughout Georgia, and we can sign up your case electronically to protect your safety.
-Alternatively, we can visit you at your home if you prefer.Brain Injuries
+Alternatively, your head injury lawyer can visit you at your home if you prefer.

 Head injuries may be closed or open.
 With closed head injuries, your skull is not broken.
 Closed head injuries may include minor concussions but can also include diffuse axonal injury, hemorrhage, edema, and loss of consciousness.
 With penetrating head injuries, the skull is broken, and an object enters the brain.

 To diagnose your brain injury, your doctor will inquire about the circumstances of your injury.
 You will also be examined for signs of trauma like swelling.
 Doctors may use imaging tests, such as CT scans or MRI scans.
 The nature of your brain injury will determine how your doctor treats it.
 In some situations, medication may be sufficient.
 When an injury is serious, you may need to be put into an induced coma.
 Sometimes emergency or scheduled surgeries are needed to stop further brain damage.
 Rehabilitation may be required.
 Most people do not have enough savings to address treatment and rehabilitation for catastrophic brain injuries that permanently change a life.
 A brain injury attorney in Atlanta may be able to help you hold accountable those responsible for your losses.Liability for Brain Injuries